 Maple taffy is maple syrup-based candy made when you heat maple syrup to a temperature of about 240 degrees Fahrenheit and then rapidly cool it in the snow.
 If you’ve made homemade candies before or are familiar with the terms used there, that temperature is called the softball stage.
 The result of the rapid heating and then cooling in the snow is a warm sticky, chewy, and deliciously sweet confection called maple taffy.

-How to make maple candy in the snow (also known as maple taffy)
+How to make maple syrup snow candy (also known as maple taffy)

 Step 1: Whether you start with maple sap from your own maple tree or with maple syrup (homemade or storebought), the first step is the same.
 You want to heat your sap or syrup to a temperature of about 240 degrees Fahrenheit.
 This is also known as the soft-ball stage in candy-making circles.